11 of the Latest Bar and Restaurant Marketing Trends in 2023

 1. On-Premise Dining On The Rise

 During the first two years of the pandemic, guests dealt with many restrictions and uncertainties surrounding on-premise dining.
 Many consumers learned how to order food online and became more accustomed to 3rd party delivery convenience.
 Without leaving the house to feel safer during times when the vaccine was not readily available, it was more common for people to either get food delivered directly to their homes or pick up their orders to go.
+With growing delivery costs, customers and operators are resorting to pick-up orders.
+Delivery costs can be almost as much as the meal itself, and adjusting to a middle-ground option makes restaurant operations easier.
 As the situation has changed, and with vaccines more accessible, on-premise dining is back and growing steadily.

 Increase in Diners Eating Restaurant Food

 - 58% of diners are eating restaurant food more this year than in 2021

 - 68% of diners report they will pay and accept higher menu prices

 Guests expect optionality of on- and off-premise dining based on the experiences they want.
 Some customers look for an efficient experience where they can grab and go, but now there is a boom in “eatertainment.”
 Locations implementing fun activities like mini-putt, ping pong, ax-throwing, pickleball, arcade, and board games make for a great dining experience where customers can enjoy entertainment and excellent food.

 The intersection between food and entertainment is a huge opportunity for operators to attract customers.
 Locations like Dave & Buster’s, where customers can enjoy good quality food and beverage while playing arcade games, are a great example of the impact eatertainment can have on the customer’s dining experience.
 Check out how a PourMyBeer self-pour system has integrated into this environment!

 2. Menu Optimization